exwm/yt_clipper/readme.md

 **shift+mouseover:** View marker pair info and edit a pair's crop or speed (output webm fps is **multiplied** by the speed factor).

-* While a pair is selected use **shift+Q/shift+A** to move the start/end marker to current time.
+- While a pair is selected use **shift+Q/shift+A** to move the start/end marker to current time.
-  * Adjust marker position more precisely using the '<' and '>' keys to view YouTube videos frame by frame.
+  - Adjust marker position more precisely using the '<' and '>' keys to view YouTube videos frame by frame.
-* While a pair is selected use **shift+Z** to delete the pair.
+- While a pair is selected use **shift+Z** to delete the pair.

 **W:**

 1. Specify intended download resolution for correctly previewing crops (automatically scales any existing crops on change).
+   - Note that you can mark up the video at any quality/resolution and simply change the intended download resolution before saving the clipper script.
 2. Specify short title that will be prefixed to output script and webms.
 3. Change default new marker speed or crop (output webm fps is **multiplied** by the speed factor).

 **shift+E/D:** Update all markers to default new marker speed(**E**)/crop(**D**).